GovTechSG/apex-cloud-auth/docs/dev/setup-jwks-endpoint.md

 </br>

-c) Lastly, for the third category of zones, there may be a need to clear firewall(s) from the CLZ to your intranet server.
+c) Lastly, for the third category of zones, there may be a need to clear firewall(s) from the CLZ to your server.
 Do raise a service desk request to get instructions for clearing the relevant firewall(s).

 **- GEN intranet, BMNet, GPC**